seanfhear/cs3012-software-engineering-lca/README.md

 # Lowest Common Ancestor

-A script to find the lowest common ancestor of nodes in a binary tree.
+A script to find the lowest common ancestor of nodes in a binary tree or a Directed Acyclic Graph.
+First time using Golang.

 ## Built With